JarvisAPI/Pi-RTOS/README.md

 In other words, if the test returns "infeasible", then the test asserts with certainty that the _more difficult task set where the execution time of every task is inflated by 1/(1 - ε)_ is not feasible on a unit speed processor, but it cannot tell whether the original (easier to schedule) instance is feasible.
 The main result is the following: For any ε in the range (0, 1), there is an algorithm A(ε) that has run-time O(n<sup>2</sup>/ε) (contrast this running time with that of the pseudopolynomial-time exact test) and exhibits the following behavior:

 On any synchronous periodic or sporadic task system τ with constrained deadlines:
-* If τ is deadline-monotonic (DM) infeasible on a unit-capacity processor then Algorithm A(ε) correctly identifies it as being dm-infeasible;
+* If τ is deadline-monotonic (DM) infeasible on a unit-capacity processor then Algorithm A(ε) correctly identifies it as being DM-infeasible;
 * if τ is DM-feasible on a processor of computing capacity (1 − ε) then Algorithm A(ε) correctly identifies it as being DM-feasible;
 * else Algorithm A(ε) may identify τ as being either feasible or infeasible.